 Guide to a Perfect trip in Egypt!

-The Open Air Museum at Memphis is one of the "must see" sites in Egypt!
-The trip from Cairo only takes 45 minutes, it is only 20Km to the south, and the entrance fee is 21LE.
+The Open Air Museum at Memphis is one of the truly "must see" sites in Egypt!
+The trip from Cairo is only 45 minutes, the museum is only 20 Km to the south, and the entrance fee is an affordable 21LE.